linux-china/dx/README.md

 dx: A tool for writing better scripts with Deno
 ==========================================

-# why a dx instead of zx
+# why a dx instead of Google zx

 dx is based on Deno and with following pros:

 * TypeScript friendly
 * Easy to import third party modules, just `import {red, green} from "https://deno.land/std@0.95.0/fmt/colors.ts"`, no idea about zx to import third party npm(package.json???)
+* More features: alias, `$1` for lines output, globs, .env support etc
 * I ❤️ 🦕

 # Install